 In most countries, including the US, cryptocurrencies are treated as property for tax purposes.
-They are not treated as currencies.
+Therefore, they are not treated as currencies.

-Therefor, cryptocurrencies are comparable to investing in stocks, bonds, real estate for tax purposes.
+Therefore, cryptocurrencies are comparable to investing in stocks, bonds, and real estate for tax purposes.

 - Alice buys 1 Bitcoin at $10.000

 - Alice will owe a percentage of $2000 in tax

 How much USD will I owe in tax?

 In the US, this depends on your tax bracket and if you hold your crypto for a long-term or short term.